islexu/DeformableObjectGrasping/README.md

    Please ensure the target directory is empty to avoid conflicts or confusion.
 You can do this by clearing the current directory.

-   Backup any files: If there are files in the current directory that you need to keep, make sure to back them up.
+   Backup any files: If there are files in the current directory you need to keep, back them up.

    Clear the directory: Delete all files and folders in the current directory.

-3. **Modify the "Table.usd" path in deformableObjectGrasping.py**.
+4. **Modify the "Table.usd" path in deformableObjectGrasping.py**.

-4. **Relaunch Isaac Sim**.
+5. **Relaunch Isaac Sim**.

 ## Repository Structure